IT Maintenance Schedules That Actually Work

 Disk space check means verifying that server disk usage is below eighty percent on all volumes.
 Full disks cause application failures, backup failures, and in extreme cases can prevent the system from booting.
 Identify any volumes trending towards capacity and expand or clean them before they fill.

 IT documentation updates should be done weekly for any changes made in the past seven days.
 If your team made configuration changes, updated a server, or modified a service, document those changes before the week ends.
 Documentation that falls behind by even a few weeks becomes unreliable and unhelpful during incidents.
+Building IT documentation that people actually read means keeping it current, concise, and task-focused rather than allowing it to accumulate outdated information.

 Monthly IT Maintenance Tasks